IBM/power-up/docs/Running-paie.rst

 Preparation of the client nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before beginning automated installation, you should have completed the 'Setup for automated installer steps' at https://www.ibm.com/support/knowledgecenter/SSFHA8_1.2.0/wmla_auto_install_setup.html
+Before beginning automated installation, you should have completed the 'Setup for automated installer steps' at https://www.ibm.com/support/knowledgecenter/SSFHA8_1.2.0/wmla_auto_install_setup.html.
+PowerUp includes a simple to use operating system installation utility which can be used to install operating systems if needed.
+See :ref:`running_os`

 Before proceeding with preparation of the POWER-Up server, you will need to gather the following information;